pixelstorm/git-flow/readme.md

   - master(deployed to production) and
   - staging (deployed to staging).

-## Deploying features and bugfixes to staging:
+## Deploying features and bugfixes to remote staging repo / site:
  1. Pull from remote staging repo
  1. Checkout the feature "feature/my_feature" or "bug/my_bug" from local staging
  1. Dev and test locally